jhu-information-security-institute/infrastructure/networking/idmsvr/README.md

 The freeipa server instances on CentOS run in a single docker container.

 # Runtime environment setup

+**Below is no longer working.
+Do not use Docker with this assignment right now**

 ## CentOS
 1. Download files to build container
     ```